 - Time: 7:00 a.m. – 4:30 p.m.

-Whether you’re a first-time visitor or a seasoned traveler, Grand Circle Island is the ultimate way to soak up all the beauty and culture of Hawaii in just one day.
+Whether you’re a first-time visitor or a seasoned traveler, our famous Oahu island tour is the ultimate way to soak up all the beauty and culture of Hawaii in just one day.

 During this Oahu sightseeing tour, you will be swept away to the island’s most breathtaking landmarks and destinations, including the world-famous Hanauma Bay, the spouting “Blow Hole,” and the renowned Kualoa Ranch, which is nestled against the stunning Koolau Mountains.

 Spending the day with one of our experienced drivers is like hanging out with your best friend.
 Each driver brings first-hand knowledge combined with passion, education and a dash of fun.
-It’s like an adventure value pack!
+It’s like an adventure value pack that you can only get from our Oahu island tour!

-Get onboard one of the best tours in Oahu!
-This is the one day you’ll be telling your friends about when you get back home.
+Get on board one of the best tours on Oahu!
+This is the one day you’ll be telling your friends about and remember for the rest of your life.

 - Kualoa buffet menu: Kualoa field green salad, fresh pineapple wedges, kimchee, BBQ pork ribs, buttered corn, mango-pineapple teriyaki chicken, Kualoa chili, steamed white rice, chef’s choice of dessert.